-They may contact you by letter, telephone or text, offer to make a complaint on your behalf and promise to get you a large compensation payment.
+They might contact you by letter, telephone or text, offer to make a complaint on your behalf and promise to get you a large compensation payment.

 There is evidence to suggest that complaints management companies are making complaints on behalf of people who have never been sold a policy.

 Making a complaint

 You can make a complaint yourself.
 You’ll need to contact the business that sold you the policy.

-If you are unsure whether you have a PPI policy or whether you want to make a complaint our Money Advisers may be able to help.
+If you are unsure whether you have a PPI policy or whether you want to make a complaint our Money Advisers might be able to help.

 For example, the Financial Ombudsman Service (the Ombudsman) has an online PPI resource that includes a questionnaire to make your complaint.

 As long as you have given the firm eight weeks to deal with your complaint, you can ask the Ombudsman to take up the matter if the firm hasn’t responded or if you’re not happy with their response.

-And their statistics show that if you refer your complaint to them yourself, you are just as likely to win compensation as if you were to pay a claims management company to do it for you.
+And their statistics show that if you refer your complaint to them yourself, you’re just as likely to win compensation as if you were to pay a claims management company to do it for you.

 If you do need somebody to act on your behalf, you could ask your local Citizens Advice Bureau, or a friend, carer or relative, to help.
-This is your right.

 Using a claims management company